Black Vulture- Buzzard

 For more information from the USGS (United States Geological Survey)

-Black Vultures, click here.
+on the Black Vultures, click here.